alexisrolland/ComfyUI-Blender/README.md

 ## Setup

+### ComfyUI Setup

 Download and install ComfyUI.
+**Make sure you have the latest version.**
+At the time of writing this, the latest version was ComfyUI `v0.3.57`.
+That version of ComfyUI required to update some of the ComfyUI-Blender nodes to the custom node schema v3.
+Making them incompatible with earlier versions of ComfyUI.

 If you are new to ComfyUI, refer to the original [ComfyUI](https://github.com/comfyanonymous/ComfyUI) repository to get started.

-### ComfyUI Setup

-> **Make sure you have the latest version of ComfyUI.**
-> At the time of writing this, the latest version was ComfyUI `v0.3.57`.
-> That version of ComfyUI required to update some of the ComfyUI-Blender nodes to the custom node schema v3.
-Making them incompatible with earlier versions of ComfyUI.

 Install the ComfyUI-Blender nodes from the [ComfyUI-Manager](https://github.com/Comfy-Org/ComfyUI-Manager) or by cloning this repository in the custom nodes folder of ComfyUI: